knzm/baobab-trees-wikipedia-human-retrieval-ja/README.md

                     "text": string, // Summary text about the page written by the worker.
                     "method": string, // Description about how the worker wrote the summary.
                 }
             }

+            // Search result (not found)
+            "not_found": {
+                "url": string, // URL of the Wikipedia search results }
         },
     ],